corpsgeek/Date-Utility/README.md

 # Date utility

-A simple api with a complete set of date helper methods.
+A simple API with a complete set of date helper methods.

 # features
 ## The class dateUtil contains the following method: